danburkert/honeycomb/README.md

     cd $HONEYCOMB_HOME/bin
     ./build.sh

-At this point, the MySQL plugin, MySQL and HBaseAdapter jar are built.
 MySQL will be installed into $MYSQL_HOME and should be running.
-The HBaseAdapter jar will be installed into /usr/local/lib/honeycomb along with all the dependency jars.
-/etc/mysql/classpath.conf will be updated with the correct java path information from HBaseAdapter. /etc/mysql/adapter.conf will have the settings for running the HBaseAdapter on localhost.
+The MySQL plugin, MySQL and HBaseAdapter jar are built.
+A link is created from $HONEYCOMB_HOME/build/storage/cloud/ha_cloud.so to $MYSQL_HOME/lib/plugin/ha_cloud.so.
 The honeycomb plugin has been installed in MySQL.
+The HBaseAdapter jar will be copied into /usr/local/lib/honeycomb along with all of its dependencies.
+/etc/mysql/classpath.conf will be updated with the correct java path to /usr/local/lib/honeycomb/*.jar.
+By default, the /etc/mysql/adapter.conf will be setup to have zookeeper as the localhost.

 To build and install the plugin alone: